Touch football (American)

-Touch football is an amateur variant of American football and Canadian football in which the basic rules are similar to those of the mainstream game (called "tackle football" for contrast), but instead of tackling players to the ground, the person carrying the ball need only be touched by a member of the opposite team to end a down.
-It is similar to street football, another amateur variant, however in street football full contact is allowed.
+Touch football is an amateur variant of American football and Canadian football.
+The basic rules are similar to those of the mainstream game (called "tackle football" for contrast), but to end a down, the person carrying the ball need only be touched, instead of tackled, by a member of the opposite team.
+This rule change gave the game its name, to differentiate it from other variants.
+It is similar to street football, another amateur variant, but in street football full contact is allowed.

 Rules

-Depending on the skill of the players, the available playing field, and the purpose of the game, the rules other than the tackling aspect may remain mostly the same or vary considerably from traditional American or Canadian football.
-Touch football can be played by teams as few as two or as many as twelve on each side; usually, games consist of teams of four to seven.
+The rules of the game can vary in similarity to traditional American or Canadian football depending on the skill of the players, the available playing field, and the purpose of the game.
+Touch football can be played by teams of as few as two or as many as twelve on each side; usually, games consist of teams of four to seven.

 Positions in touch football are far less formal than its more organized counterpart.
 While some games roughly follow conventions, more often, all players will be considered eligible receivers (as in six-man football), and there are usually no running backs.
 There may or may not be a snapper; if there is not, the quarterback initiates play by hovering the ball above the line of scrimmage and pulling it backward to simulate a snap.

-Generally, in touch football, nearly every play is a passing play, whereas run plays and pass plays tend to be well balanced in organized football.
-Some games will also implement a "blitz count", or a period of time that must elapse after the snap before the defense may cross the line of scrimmage in order to attempt to tackle the quarterback.
-The count thus gives the quarterback time to complete a pass in the absence of effective blocking (when teams are small, there is often no blocking at all).
+Some games will implement a "blitz count", or a period of time that must elapse after the snap before the defense may cross the line of scrimmage in order to attempt to tackle the quarterback.
+This gives the quarterback time to complete a pass in the absence of effective blocking (when teams are small, there is often no blocking at all).
 Other games will not use a count and thus blocking becomes important.
-Conversely, in the presence of a "blitz count" there is also often a "QB sneak" rule, which prevents the quarterback from taking unfair advantage of the blitz count by preventing the quarterback from crossing the line of scrimmage before the blitz count is finished.
+Conversely, in the presence of a "blitz count" there is also often a "QB sneak" rule, which prevents the quarterback from crossing the line of scrimmage before the blitz count is finished to prevent taking advantage of the count.

 Because of these rules, passing plays are far more common than running plays in touch football.